Full-Network Adblocking with Dnsmasq

 Armed with a super-long variable representing our blocklist, it's getting templated into an extremely simple blocklist template file.

-# blocklist file - adblocking and malware blocking
+# blocklist file - adblocking or malware blocking

-# using an upstream list modified for dnsmasq - should look like this:
+# using an upstream list modified for dnsmasq - should look like that:

 ##############################################